-Think about analyzing interview transcripts: capturing significant information from the data and putting them into ‘containers’, called codes (
+Think about analyzing interview transcripts with open-ended questions: capturing significant information from the data and putting them into ‘containers’, called codes (in NVivo).

-What about labeling each code created, providing a brief description about each of the codes, and documenting your reflections?
+When coding, it is important to label each code created, providing a brief description about each of the codes, and documenting your reflections.

 You then sort the codes into ‘big containers’ called parent codes based on their content similarities and unique relationships.